little-307/Little80/README.md

 # Little80

+A re worked version of the "About Me" site built during the application process

+//TODO - Add link to previous version "About Me" submitted.

 the Moth.mp4 file was too large to upload via the website. the same file was commited before in the git orientation located in the video-background file. need to figure out how to move files and folders aroud on GitHub.
 -- By adding the file through commiting the changes via commandline I was able to apply the larger file.